spotqa/virtuoso-extensions/Arithmetic/README.md

    - s = Number(Num1) * Number(Num2) * Number(Num3) * Number(Num4);

    - You will also need to add the Num3, Num4 etc to the inputs above.
+5. Alternatively, you can also use the shorthand expression `Multiple("1","2") returning $result`.

 **<u>Add to Virtuoso</u>**: